Dr. Neil Grossman

 Grossman, N. S. Helping Families Through Divorce.
 Mental Health Counseling Symposium, Greenvale, NY, November, 2009.

 Leis, P., Bruno, R., Massa, A., Helfer, C., Vallone, D., Grossman, N., Parise, A., & Barrera, R. Collaborative Law: Here it comes, ready or not.
-Suffolk county Bar Association, November, 2009.
+Suffolk County Bar Association, November, 2009.

 Grossman, N. S. Impact of high-conflict divorce on children.
 Consultation for Attorneys Workshop Series, Suffolk County Supreme and Family Courts, November, 2009.